Myst V: End of Ages: Release

 End of Ages was packaged in two different retail versions for release in September 2005, to coincide with the 12th anniversary of the franchise's debut.
 A standard edition, containing only the game, was released for Windows-based PCs in a CD-ROM format.
-The limited edition contained the original soundtrack, a collector's lithograph, strategy guide, and a bonus DVD with a "making of" retrospective on the Myst franchise.
+The limited edition contained the original soundtrack, a collector's lithograph, a strategy guide, and a bonus DVD with a "making of" retrospective on the Myst franchise.
 The video was made by GameTap, a subsidiary of Turner Broadcasting System; the behind-the-scenes feature was the first game-related documentary developed by Turner.
 The limited edition was shipped on hybrid Mac OS X/Windows DVDs, with Macintosh conversion provided by Quebec-based developer Beenox; this was the only commercial option for Macintosh players.

 Shortly before End of Ages was released, Cyan announced the layoff of most of the staff and that the company would be ceasing software development.
 The reason for the sudden closure was a failure to gain financial backing for a new project after End of Ages's development.
-Part of the blame for the company's financial troubles were placed on the commercial disappointment of Uru: Ages Beyond Myst.
-The company was, according to Rand Miller, "able to pull a rabbit out of a hat" and rehire "almost all" the employees a few weeks later after backing for a new project was secured.
+Part of the blame for the company's financial troubles was placed on the commercial disappointment of Uru: Ages Beyond Myst.
+The company was, according to Rand Miller, "able to pull a rabbit out of a hat" and rehire many of the employees a few weeks later after backing for a new project was secured.
 With the release of End of Ages, Cyan stated that their next game would have nothing to do with the Myst series.
 While pitching an unnamed online game to publishers, Cyan produced Cosmic Osmo's: Hex Isle with online content site Fanista.

+After release, End of Ages placed sixth for the week of October 9 on NPD Techworld's sales rankings.
+In combination with the other games in the series, the franchise sold more than 12 million copies by November 2007.

 Reception

-Overall, End of Ages was well received by critics.
-The game was judged a fitting end to the series, and in combination with the other games in the series sold more than 12 million copies by November 2007.
-It placed sixth for the week of October 9 on NPD Techworld's sales rankings.